 Rowan Gillespie was born in Dublin, but his family soon emigrated to Cyprus where he lived until the age of ten.
 At 16 he enrolled at York School of Art and continued his studies in the sculpture department at Kingston College of Art, then Kunst og Handverke Skole in Oslo.
 He lived and exhibited widely in Norway before finding his way back to Ireland in 1977.
 Rowan Gillespie is a unique sculptor, in that he works totally alone, has his own one man foundry and personally carries out every aspect of the work from conception to installation.
 Among his best known series to date is his Famine Trilogy - commemorative sculptures on Custom House Quay in Dublin, Ireland Park in Toronto and Hunter Island, Tasmania.

-This is the seventh and final lecture in our Great Hunger series commemorating 175 years since Black ‘47 and will be online only.
-Register on Zoom now or watch live on YouTube.
+This is the seventh and final lecture in our Great Hunger series commemorating 175 years since Black ‘47.